What Jobs Are Good For Short People? Interesting Ideas!

 For commercial modeling, according to the industry sample size, this slightly drops to 5'5-5'11 for women and 5'8-6'2 for men.
 Of course, this will differ depending on the agency in question.

-If you are shorter and you were to apply for a job in a TV studio as part of the camera crew, although it is not impossible, the likelihood of being granted this job may be less likely when competing against those who are taller.
+If you want to be an actor, then being shorter is suited to certain roles, yet if you are shorter and you were to apply for a job in a TV studio as part of the camera crew, although it is not impossible, the likelihood of being granted this job may be less likely when competing against those who are taller.
 The reason for this is that filming sometimes requires long angle shots and long angle holding of the microphones, which if you have ever seen one, are rather long instruments.
 Here a taller individual would benefit most from maneuverability.

 Times are changing, so be sure to check the latest requirements for jobs you are interested in.
 For example, it was once the norm that NYPD police officers were required to meet a height requirement as an indirect measure of competence.